Guan06/mina/README.md

 | rhizosphere_root        | 0.926163416   | 0.001718482 | 0.783356695      | 0.045793986    | 1296 | 0.00077101  |
 | root_root               | 0.711618793   | 0.031503807 | 0.730591104      | 0.070999153    | 1296 | 0.534309946 |

-Since the bootstrap and permutation, the distances here are non deterministic, however the result and conclusion should not change a lot.
+Since the bootstrap and permutation, the distance calculation process is nondeterministic, however the result and conclusion should not change a lot.

+## Conclusion
+The package provides thorough microbial diversity and network analysis tools.
+By introducing the bs-pm process, we decreased the demonding time, space and computing capacity dramatically.